 Feature Description Health Care Concierge Team You and your family members can call Member Services with questions or concerns.
 Our Health Care Concierge team delivers fast, personal service, and strives to answer your question on the first call.
 To speak with a Health Care Concierge, call 1-877-648-9641.
 Our Health Care Concierge team is available Monday through Friday from 7 a.m. to 7 p.m. and Saturday from 8 a.m. to 3 p.m.
 TTY/TDD users should call 1-800-361-2629.
 Health Incentive Account You and your family can earn reward dollars in a health incentive account by completing healthy activities throughout the year.
 These activities have been specially designed by our team of doctors, nurses, nutritionists, exercise physiologists, and behavioral health experts.
 They will alert you to potential health issues and provide tools to help you address the issues.
-Here are some of the most popular activities: • MyHealth Questionnaire: The confidential health risk assessment, powered by WebMD®, is a 20-minute online survey you take once a year.
+Activities include: MyHealth Questionnaire: The confidential health risk assessment, powered by WebMD®, is a 20-minute online survey you take once a year.
 The results can help you understand your health status and suggest ways to make improvements.
 You can earn 50 reward dollars if completed in the 90 days of your effective date.
 You will earn 25 reward dollars if completed after 90 days.
 Biometric Screening: This health screening measures your total cholesterol level and glucose level.
 Your doctor will also check your blood pressure, height, weight, and body mass index (BMI).
 It is a simple assessment that can be done at your doctor's office, a lab, or some convenience care clinics.
 Biometric screenings are recommended once every three years.
-You will earn 25 reward dollars for completing the screening.
+You will earn 15-30 reward dollars for completing the LDL screening and 15 reward dollars for completing the glucose screening.
 Condition or Lifestyle Management Coaching: A health coach for condition management will help you manage a chronic condition so you can live your healthiest life possible.
 Chronic conditions include heart disease, diabetes, asthma, COPD, and depression.
 Lifestyle programs include smoking cessation, stress management, physician activity, weight management, and nutrition.
-You will earn up to 150 reward dollars for completing a condition management program, and up to 145 reward dollars for completing a lifestyle management program.
-You will also receive reward dollars for activities you are probably already doing, like having a periodic physical exam, receiving immunizations or health screenings, getting a flu shot, or visiting the dentist.
-You will find a full list of eligible activities by logging in to My Health OnLine, UPMC Health Plan's member website.
-There are more than 150 activities you can choose from.
+You can earn up to 150 reward dollars for completing a condition management program, and up to 145 reward dollars for completing a lifestyle management program.
+You will also receive reward dollars for completing activities uniquely customized just for you.
+You will find a full list of eligible activities by logging in to My Health OnLine, the website that powers HealthyU , UPMC Health Plan's member website.